Regenerative Organic Dry Bean Production in the Northeast

 Introduction:

-This project seeks to convene farmers and researchers to build a regional base of knowledge surrounding dry bean production, cleaning, and marketing in the Northeastern United States.
+This project convened farmers and researchers to build a regional base of knowledge surrounding dry bean production and marketing in the Northeastern United States.
 Consumer interest in dry beans is increasing and legumes are a crucial part of regenerative agricultural systems, but much regional knowledge around this crop has been lost and production is a shadow of its former self in most regions of the Northeast.
-Project leaders and our advisory team will use field research, on-farm trials and farmer-to-farmer knowledge exchange to increase the number of dry bean growers in NY and VT and increase profitability of production systems through research and deployment of best practices.
+Project leaders and our advisory team used field research, on-farm trials and farmer-to-farmer knowledge exchange to lower barriers to dry bean production in NY and VT and increase profitability of production systems through research and deployment of best practices.

 Cooperators